samuelgoto/proposal-block-params/PITCHME.md

 // Are there better ways to make when aware of select?
 // Other than using ::?
 select (foo) {
-  // How does 'when' get resolved? can select insist on
+  // Problem 1: how does "when" get resolved?
+  // Problem 2: how does "when" connect with "select"?
+  //   e.g. how does the argument to "when" gets
-  // a specific implementation of when? when (bar) {
+  //        compared to the argument of "select"? when (bar) {
   }
 }